My Little Pony: The Movie (2017 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 47% based on 66 reviews and an average rating of 5.10/10.
+On Rotten Tomatoes, the film has an approval percentage of 48% based on 66 reviews.
 The critics consensus reads: "Charming and sweet, My Little Pony: The Movie will please its dedicated fanbase, even if it's unlikely to encourage non-devotees to gallop along for the ride."
 On Metacritic, the film has a score of 39 out of 100 based on 13 critic reviews, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-RogerEbert.com's Christy Lemire gave the film one and a half stars out of five, criticizing the screenplay: "Meghan McCarthy, Rita Hsiao, and Michael Vogel share screenwriting credits...the narrative itself is all over the place, with a multitude of underdeveloped, crammed-in characters.
+RogerEbert.com's Christy Lemire gave the film one and a half stars out of four, saying, "Meghan McCarthy, Rita Hsiao, and Michael Vogel share screenwriting credits...the narrative itself is all over the place, with a multitude of underdeveloped, crammed-in characters.
 Plus, every once in a while, the various animals burst into song, but not in any particularly memorable way."

-The Hollywood Reporter listed the film as "the worst animated movie of the year", with staff critic Michael Rechtshaffen saying, "Attention The Emoji Movie: Your status as worst animated feature of the year might well be in jeopardy when My Little Pony: The Movie trots into theaters this weekend."
-IGN notably gave the film the lowest rating received for a film in 2017, a 3.5 out of ten, criticizing the script and animation, and saying "The design philosophy of the show is completely subverted for the purpose of introducing new characters who aren't necessary to the story, and read like self-insert fanfic characters."
+Michael Rechtshaffen of The Hollywood Reporter labeled the film the "worst animated feature of the year", humorously suggesting that it might unseat The Emoji Movie for that distinction.
+IGN gave the film 3.5 out of ten, the lowest rating received for a film in 2017, and said, "The design philosophy of the show is completely subverted for the purpose of introducing new characters who aren't necessary to the story, and read like self-insert fanfic characters."

 Katie Walsh of the Los Angeles Times gave the film a negative review, saying: "Truthfully, this film feels like four episodes of a cartoon strung together, and there are times, especially during some of the latter musical numbers, where it truly drags."
 She also criticized the film's animation, saying that it "embraces the flat, colorful, Saturday-morning cartoon look and feel".
 Josh Terry of Deseret News panned the film, saying that parents should "put their money into (buying) some new My Little Pony toys" rather than into getting tickets to see the film.

 Gwen Ihnat of The A.V.
-Club gave the film a negative review, and criticized the music in the film, noting, "the ponies’ odes aren't likely to make anyone rush out to get the soundtrack; even the Sia song fails to stand out."
+Club gave the film a negative review, and criticized the music in the film, noting, "the ponies' odes aren't likely to make anyone rush out to get the soundtrack; even the Sia song fails to stand out."

-However, some critics praised the film's female representation.
 Elizabeth Weitzman of TheWrap wrote positively of the film, saying that the film, "Like its television predecessor, is all dressed up in bubbles and cupcakes and rainbows.
 But it's so jam-packed with rousing girl power, it passes the Bechdel Test with (literally) flying colors."
 Amy Nicholson of Variety called the film "at once clichéd and exceptional", praising its female characters and "emotionally wise" story.